Come eseguire la lavorazione CNC per prototipi di giocattoli elettrici?

 Refine the prototype based on test results to prepare for small-batch production.

-4.1 Aspetto & Ottimizzazione strutturale
+4.1 Aspetto & Structural Optimization

-• Appearance Repair: Fill small scratches (depth ≤0.1mm) with putty; use 3D printing to patch missing parts (PER ESEMPIO., broken snap structures).
+• Appearance Repair: Fill small scratches (depth ≤0.1mm) with putty; use 3D printing to patch missing parts (per esempio., broken snap structures).

 • Structural Improvement:

-• Lightweight Design: Add hollowed-out areas (diametro: 3-5mm) in non-load-bearing parts (PER ESEMPIO., toy body) to reduce weight by 10-15%.
+• Lightweight Design: Add hollowed-out areas (diametro: 3-5mm) in non-load-bearing parts (per esempio., toy body) to reduce weight by 10-15%.

-• Strength Enhancement: Add stiffeners (larghezza: 1-2mm) to stressed parts (PER ESEMPIO., connecting shafts) or switch from plastic to aluminum alloy if cracks appear.
+• Strength Enhancement: Add stiffeners (larghezza: 1-2mm) to stressed parts (per esempio., connecting shafts) or switch from plastic to aluminum alloy if cracks appear.

 4.2 Small-Batch Validation